vladimir-b/statistics.service/readme.md

 GET /statistics

-This is the main endpoint of this task, this endpoint is executed in constant time nad memory (O(1)).
+This is the main endpoint of this task, this endpoint is executed in constant time and memory (O(1)).
 It returns the statistics, which related to the transactions which happened in the last 60 seconds.

 Returns:

 {
-    "sun": 1000,
+    "sum": 1000,
     "avg": 100,
     "max": 200,
     "min": 50,